slgraff/fakefarm/README.md

 The knowledge I have is limited and cluttered with a lot of garbage, confusion, and bad ideas.I tried to blog and evernote everything I thought relevant.
 But the stage that I'm at is more of an on the fly learning.
 I don't have time (or insight) yet to slow down and compose a helpful blog post yet.

 This code journal will organize all of the topics/notes/questions into a linear process to see what I am learning.
 It's not necessarily for technical reasons but more to create a paper trail to confirm that progress is happening :-)

 ## Current Questions & Tasks

 managed in [Issues](https://github.com/DMWoodall/code-journal/issues?sort=created&state=open)

-## Tasks
-_9/1_

-2. Figure out how to ignore '.' files in github (.DStore, .rvmrc)

 ## Goals

-_September Goals_

-1. Get an internship at a software dev shop

-2. Build an unbeatable Tic Tac Toe game

-3. Intermediate grasp of unix, git, and github

 ## Currently Reading

+RSpec Book

 Well Grounded Rubyist